josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 * shouldComponentUpdate
 * getSnapshotBeforeUpdate

 And some others that are deprecated now.
 Focus on just getting really comfortable with the 3 above, as you'll mainly just see those in most cases.
-If you're curious about learning all of these though, just take a few minutes for a full read of the API reference below.
+If you're curious for more historical context though, feel free to dig into the React.Component API reference linked below.

 ## Understanding function components vs class components:
 One simplified way to understand these different styles is that the `return` of a function component is the same as what we return from the `render()` method within a class component.
 In class components we manage state and side effects with these specifically named lifecycle methods, while in a function component we use hooks like useState() and useEffect() to do the same thing.